-The American Farm Bureau Federation has opened online applications for its third Rural Entrepreneurship Challenge.
+Online applications are now open for American Farm Bureau Federation’s fourth Rural Entrepreneurship Challenge.
 Entrepreneurs will compete for $145,000 in startup funds.
-Applications are due June 30.
+Applications are due June 30 at midnight.

 The competition provides an opportunity for individuals to showcase ideas and business innovations that benefit rural regions of the United States.
 It is the first national rural business competition focused exclusively on innovative entrepreneurs working on food and agriculture businesses.